Car Insurance for Driving to Mexico: What U.S. Drivers Must Know

 Secure

 The cost of Mexican car insurance depends on your vehicle's value, trip length, coverage type, and destination.
-Here's what you can typically expect to pay in 2026:
+Here's what you can typically expect to pay:

 Trip Length Estimated Cost Coverage Type